hornjbl/Udemy-TC2023WDB/README.md

     -   Ex @media (max-wdith: 600px) { ... }
 -   Web Design Agency Website (Project)
 -   Tip from Angela - How to Deal with Procrastination

+### Section 9

+Flexbox

+-   Display: Flex
+    -   Do not use floats for layout.
+Use floats for things like making text wrap around an image, etc.
+    -   Do not use tables for layouts.
+Use tables for displaying actual tables on your page.
+    -   Set by using the display: flex; property.
+    -   This causes the container set to be flexbox to take up 100% of the width of the parent element.
+    -   You can also use the display: inline-flex; property, so the flex container will still display on the same line as other inline elements.
+-   Flex Direction
+-   Flex Layout
+-   Flex Sizing
+-   Pricing Table (Project)
+-   Tip from Angela - Building a Programming Habit